woojoo666/arcana-notes/notes6.md

 			=> a*b

-for input order, using `$` for inline functions is kinda ugly
+for input order, we mentioned earlier that we can use `$` to declare input order
+	in the section "Declaring Input Order Using a Property" however, it gets kinda ugly

 		listofFns($ a b => a+b, $ a b => a*b)